deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 Does your company want read-write access to the issue tracker?
 $150/mo.
 Or whatever.
-The idea that open source is somehow synonymous with martyrdom or 24/7/365 transparency is an understandable error, but an error nonetheless.
+The idea that open source is somehow synonymous with martyrdom, the selfless service of a public library, or 24/7 transparency is an understandable error, but an error nonetheless.

 ## What Open Source Is Not